tkuhlman/blog/ideas.md

 - Markdown - use with github and readthedocs

 ## Non-technical ideas
+- Most of complication in modern life has moved to software.
+Software on the other hand is simple building blocks and becomes mostly about complexity management.
+Techniques like layers of abstraction and encapsulation are key to good complexity management.
+The difference between good system design and bad is often how well the complexity management is done.
 - The importance of Fast Feedback and running your own product.
 - Architects who don't know details are impediments to progress rather than enablers.
 - The importance of Velocity in the software industry.